nuxy/nodejs-restful-jsonapi-seed/README.md

 ## Documentation

-When the server is running in _development_ mode the documentation can be accessed at: [http://localhost:3000/doc](http://localhost:3000/doc)
+When the server is running in _development_ mode generated documentation can be accessed at: [http://localhost:3000/doc](http://localhost:3000/doc)

 ## Contributions